Xinan15/Xinan15/README.md

 ## 👋 Hello There!

-<h2 align="center">A motivated and detail-oriented software engineer<br> with two years of web development experience.</h2>
+<h2 align="center">A motivated and detail-oriented software engineer<br> with two years of programming experience.</h2>

 ### 💻 Skills